• Free shipping on all orders

 Norwegian Elkhound dog in winter

-Image Credit to: Vladimir Berny, Shutterstock
+Image by: Vladimir Berny, Shutterstock

 Officially recognized as the National Dog of Norway, the Norwegian Elkhound has variously been employed as a hunting dog, herding dog, guard dog, and watchdog.
 Despite their medium physical build, Elkhounds are specialists at hunting and tracking moose and elk across the Arctic plains.
 When not out on the trail, they’re seen to be an intensely loyal and loving dog that makes strong bonds with their owners.